Healthcare Investment Banking: The Best Group to Check Into When Human Civilization is Collapsing?

 But if it has already passed Phase II, the chances of making it through Phase III will be much higher.

 - Capital Structure – Many smaller biopharma companies use convertible bonds in their capital structures.
 To companies, it’s cheaper than normal debt, and to investors, it’s “hedged equity.”
 So, you’ll have to understand note hedges, capped call transactions, and related concepts (again, covered in the Financial Modeling Mastery course).

-- Synergies Valuations – When a huge company is acquiring a smaller one, it’s common to estimate the present value of revenue and expense synergies and compare it to the premium paid.
+- Synergies Valuations – When a huge company is acquiring a smaller one, it’s common to estimate the present value of revenue and cost synergies and compare it to the premium paid.
 If they’re dramatically different, the buyer may be overpaying or underpaying.

 As another example, we cover Attendo AB, a Swedish healthcare services company, in one of the case studies in the IB Interview Guide.